xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

     Last Sent time:       2017-05-18 20:46:28.2143492698 +0000
 ```

-That's it, you're done!

 That's it, you're done.
 No need to read the next section unless you want to do TLS.

 # gRPC Dialin With TLS
 In a dialin scenario, Pipeline acts as the "client" in the TLS handshake.
 Therefore, the router will need to send a certificate to authenticate itself to Pipeline.